 What happens though when learning how to pray causes anxiety, or makes us feel less than confident?
 This is the time to take a step back and think about prayer being our link to God.

 Prayer is our opportunity to converse with our Creator.
-If we are unable control our anxiety then preparing for prayer will help to boost our confidence.
+If we are unable to control our anxiety, then preparing for prayer will help boost our confidence.
 Prophet Muhammad said:

 When any one of you stands to pray, he is communicating with his Lord, so let him pay attention to how he speaks.
 (Al-Bukhari)

 We could extrapolate those words to thinking about what we are about to do and why we are doing it.

 How many of us remember the first time we understood that prayer was a private audience with God?
 Nothing outside this metaphorical chamber could interrupt or distract us.
 This feeling is not unique to those who come to Islam from a different religion or from no religion at all.

 Sometimes Muslims find themselves reconnected to their religion in a way they never thought possible.
 They are in effect embracing Islam; and for all those immersing themselves in Islam, these days, weeks, or months are filled with big emotions.

 Perhaps you can remember the joy and trepidation of your first prayer.
 Perhaps you can also remember the feeling that comes when you establish your bond with God.